 Position in sun or in shade, protected from the wind if possible.
 In direct sunlight the colour of the leaves is more pronounced.
 The soil should be moist, slightly acid, und rich in humus.
 Water the plant when the soil is dry, but excessive moisture should be avoided- especially with calcareous soils.
 Distance between plants: 1.5 to 3 metres.

 This vine, with exceptional filigree leaves, grows by twining its shoots around a support, but in most cases it will need some help binding the shoots by hand to grow high.
 It generally grows up to 2-3 metres, but sometimes as high as 5 metres.
 It is frost hardy, but the new shoots will be damaged by late frosts.
 The male plants (only those are available) have variegated pink leaves from summer onwards.
 The leaves are healthy and last from April/May - October/November.
-The vine flowers in June/July with white small flowers.
-The black/blue fruits appear only on female plants-- for example, in the Russian variety "Klara Zetkin."
+The vine flowers in June/July with small white flowers.
+The bluish black fruits appear only on female plants-- for example, with the Russian variety "Klara Zetkin."
 Actinidia Polygama is similar in appearance but the fruit is bitter.